DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 These 3 studies led us to the design we ended up with.
 It better explains the process and brings boiled-up facts to domain learners.
 We will also be making changes to summarize data on the Explore Data page and split up that page to make it easier for both audiences to understand the structure of the site and how the data works based on the findings from these studies.

 ![final design with new process at top, map, and new summary information](./FinalHomepage.png)

+## Coming in part two

+In part two of our series on our homepage redesign, we'll cover how we built our homepage in [GatsbyJS](https://www.gatsbyjs.org/), as we transition the site's codebase from [Jekyll](https://jekyllrb.com/).